KarolS/millfork/docs/api/commodore-programming-guide.md

 ### A note about Commodore 64

+#### Unusual main function location

+If you're creating a prg file and your `main` function may be located at address $2710 hex (10000 decimal) or higher, you might need to define the `DISPLACED_MAIN=1` preprocessor feature.

 #### Multifile programs

 A multifile program is a program stored on a disk that consists of the main program file that is executed first